jhucsf/fall2021/assign/assign02.md

 Submissions which improperly use any C library functions other than the ones listed above will not receive credit.

+Note that this means that you will need to implement your own string functions.
+(Use of C library C functions such as `strlen` is not allowed.)

+## Input line length

+The `c_textsearch` and `asm_textsearch` programs are only required to fully handle lines with 511 or fewer characters.
+If an input file has a line which exceeds 511 characters, it should search only the first 511 characters on that line.
+(In other words, only the first 511 characters of the line need to be read into memory.)

+The `MAXLINE` constant defined in `textsearch_fns.h` can be used to specify this limit.

 # Tasks/milestones

 This section has more details on the expectations for each of the three milestones.

+Briefly, here is how you will make progress on completing the milestones:

+* In Milestone 1, you will complete a full implementation of `c_textsearch`, declaring and implementing a collection of helper functions to do most of the work of implementing the text search functionality.
+You will also write unit tests for your helper functions.
+* In Milestone 2, you will begin to implement the same helper functions you defined in Milestone 1, but this time, you will implement them in x86-64 assembly language.
+You will be able to use the same unit tests from Milestone 1 to test your assembly language functions, because the assembly language functions should be completely equivalent to their C counterparts.
+* In Milestone 3, you will complete the full `asm_textsearch` program, in which the `main` function and all of the helper functions are implemented in assembly language.

 ## Milestone 1